TianoCore EDK II: Projects

-Project Mu is a fork of EDK-II by Microsoft.
+Project Mu is a fork of EDK II by Microsoft.
 It is an open source release of the UEFI core used in Microsoft Surface and Hyper-V products initiated by Microsoft in December 2018.
-The project promotes the idea of Firmware as a Service.
-The project was started to replace TianoCore's edk2 implementation to improve quality tests of the competing open source UEFI core.
+The project promotes the idea of firmware as a service.
+The project was started to build on TianoCore's EDK II implementation to improve modularity and increase the quality of tests when building UEFI firmware.